By Foot Width, Barefoot Shoe Reviews, By Type, Men's, Top Picks, Women's

 Yes, some barefoot shoe styles work well for low-volume feet without any adjustments.
 However, for shoes designed for higher-volume feet, you may need to add an extra insole to achieve a better fit.
 This helps your foot fill out the shoe more comfortably and prevents any excess space.

-Brands like Realfoot and Proalp offer options that work well for low-volume feet, especially in styles with adjustable laces or straps for a more secure fit.
+Brands like Proalp and Dolfie Paradise offer options that work well for low-volume feet, especially in styles with adjustable laces or straps for a more secure fit.

 11. What if I can’t find barefoot shoes that fit?